Start My Answer

 “I am offering Portfolio Recovery a lump-sum payment of $___ to settle the debt with case number ___.
 You can accept or counteroffer.
 If you accept, respond to this message with only ‘Accept.’
 If you want to counteroffer, respond to this message with only ‘Counteroffer: $____.’
 Please do not contact me in any way other than by responding to this email.
 I’m prepared to litigate this matter and win in court.
 I’m also prepared to file an FDCPA complaint.
 This offer expires in 6 days on MM/DD/YY.
 I will pay the agreed amount within 90 days of the settlement date.”

-Wait to hear back from Portfolio Recovery.
-Your offer will catch the company’s attention, but it may need some time to determine whether your settlement offer is agreeable or if it will make a counteroffer.
+Wait to hear back from Portfolio Recovery Associates (also known as PRA Group, Inc.).
+Your debt settlement offer may catch the company’s attention, but it may need some time to determine whether your settlement offer is agreeable or if the company will make a counteroffer.

 If your finances are limited, explain your situation.
 Sometimes, debt collectors will grant you additional room for savings if they understand your current hardships.
-And like we said, Portfolio Recovery would probably prefer to settle for a portion of the debt than continue with legal fees.
+And like we said, Portfolio Recovery Associates is generally open to settling for a portion of the debt, rather than continuing with a protracted legal battle .

-Once you have an agreement with Portfolio Recovery, get it in writing.
-A written contract, including terms that indicate your settlement satisfies your remaining balance, can prevent you from future debt collection activities.
+Once you have an agreement with Portfolio Recovery Associates, get it in writing.
+A written settlement agreement, including terms that indicate your settlement satisfies your remaining balance, can prevent you from future debt collection activities.
 You’ll want to abide by the terms of the agreement, so make your payment within the appropriate time frame.

-If you’re uncertain of the debt settlement process and want some qualified help settling your account with Portfolio Recovery, SoloSettle can help you navigate the debt settlement process from start to finish.
+If you’re uncertain of the debt settlement process and want some qualified help settling your account with Portfolio Recovery Associates, SoloSettle can help you navigate the debt settlement process from start to finish.

-Now, let’s look at an example of how to settle a debt with Portfolio Recovery.
+Now, let’s look at an example of how to settle a debt with Portfolio Recovery Associates.

 Respond to a Portfolio Recovery Associates lawsuit